How to Study Synonyms and Antonyms

 Importance of synonyms and antonyms

 Language learners need to study a lot of words, including synonyms and antonyms, in order to understand English speech and writing.
 If you want to understand native speakers in conversation, watch films, read books, newspapers, and magazines, you need to know as many words as possible.
-It is easier to understand and memorize words when they are organized in groups of related words, and synonyms can be arranged in groups easily.

 Good knowledge of synonyms is very helpful when you need a more exact, more specific word in business correspondence and in other types of formal writing.
 You also need to know synonyms and antonyms if you want to give variety to your style and avoid unnecessary repetition, for example, in writing essays and reports.